intel/pepc/README.md

 **IMPORTANT**: this is tool is for debug and research purposes only.
 It requires root permissions, and must only be used in an isolated lab environment, not in production.

-The project license is the 3-clause BSD license: https://opensource.org/licenses/BSD-3-Clause

 ## Context

 There are many Linux tools for configuring power management in Linux, and this sub-section tries to